 Now And When: Australian Urbanism was the Australian Pavilion at the 2010 Venice Architecture Biennale.
 In this video, Object talks to creative directors and co-curators Ivan Rijavec and John Gollings, as well as architecture rendering expert Daniel Flood, about how the project came about, and the innovative methods that went into the visually dynamic 3D presentation.
 Rijavec discusses urbanism and the genesis of the project, Gollings demonstrates the capturing of nighttime stereoscopic images from a helicopter 2000 feet in the air, and Flood rounds out the collation, narration and animation of the 17 included visions of the future of Australian urbanism.

-Posted by Peter on 25.07.11 in and
+Posted by Peter on 25.07.11 in visualisations and video clips

 Commenting is closed for this article.